GaluzaCZ/FiveM-RadialMenu/README.md

 # FiveM Radial Menu

-FiveM resource for a simnple radial menu to execute commands.
+FiveM resource for a simnple radial menu to execute commands and events.

 ## Installation